WITNe Alumni

 Position title: Ludwig Lab - Undergraduate Researcher - 2016-2018

-Zachary is now a PhD student in Biomedical Engineering at University of Minnesota
+Zachary is a PhD candidate in Biomedical Engineering at University of Minnesota.

 Aaron Skubal